eclipxe13/engineworks-progress-status/README.md

 ## EngineWorks\ProgressStatus\ProgressByRatio

-This is an specialized progress (extending `Progress` class) that notify only when the radio (value vs total) is modified, With a ratio of 0.01 it will no update more than 100 times.
+This is a specialized progress (extending `Progress` class) that notify only when the radio (value vs total) is modified, With a ratio of 0.01 it will not update more than 100 times.
-If you want to notify every 5% set the ratio to 0.05.
+If you want to notify every 5%, set the ratio to 0.05.

 ## Contributing